Is marriage a Gospel ordinance? Does Ephesians 5 relate to unequally yoked marriages?

 ….just as the Lord does the church.

 For we are members of His body, of His flesh and of His bones.
 [Emphasis added.]

 So this cannot be about the Gospel at all, but only about what happens after one is made alive in Christ.

 This has absolutely positively nothing to do with unequally yoked marriages.

 In 1 Corinthians 7, Paul counsels about staying in an unequally yoked marriage if the vows are not otherwise being violated.
 Who knows how God may work in the unbeliever there, if he / she is willing to allow the believer to live out their faith without persecuting them for it?
 But I do not see any such application in Ephesians 5.

 Human marriage is involves vows made between two human beings so it is bilateral (bi- meaning two).
-The gospel promises are made by God to fallen human beings and God is the only one who keeps those promises.
-Fallen human being can believe and receive the promises by trusting in the Promiser though faith, but even when they do that, even when they are born again, the fact remains that the God is the author and finisher of our faith.
-So the gospel is about a unilateral covenant (uni- meaning one).
+The Gospel promises are made by God to fallen human beings and God is the only one who keeps those promises.
+Fallen human beings can believe and receive the promises by trusting in the Promiser though faith, but even when they do that, even when they are born again, the fact remains that the God is the author and finisher of our faith.
+So the Gospel is about a unilateral covenant (uni- meaning one).
 God makes the promises, God fulfils the promises, God quickens a fallen human being’s spirit to life and makes them alive in Christ.
-And God inevitably works in the believer to produce the Christ likeness which is demonstrated in fruit in the life and character of the believer and evidences salvation.
+And God inevitably works in the believer to produce the Christ-likeness which is demonstrated in fruit of the Spirit in the life and character of the believer and evidences salvation.

 God promises that no one who is in Christ will be lost.